mmlab-cv/CVLaboratories2021-2022/README.md

 ## Requirements
 The laboratory exercises will all be written in Python (v3.6 or higher, with VisualStudioCode as IDE) and the following packages will be required:
 - OpenCV with contrib
 - Numpy (should be already installed as OpenCV dependency)
 - Open3D for the PointCloud/Mesh section

 In order to install a Python package, you need to use the `pip` package manager (`pip3` if you are using the `python3` command) with this command: `pip install *package_name*`.
 The names of the required packages are:
 - `opencv-python`
 - `opencv-contrib`
 - `numpy`
 - `open3d`

+If you feel confident you can install them on your own machine.

 ## Material